griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

         the on-coil ripple calculations with <em>FIESTA</em> with 16 coils.
-A radial and toroidal winding pack thickness of 0.5 m and 0.8 m for the left graph, while a radial and toroidal thickness of 1.2 m and 1.9 m, respectively, is used on the right sub-figure.
+A radial and toroidal winding pack thickness of 0.5 m and 0.8 m for the left graph, while a radial and toroidal thickness of 1.2 m and 1.9 m, respectively, is used in the right figure.
 The right graph provides a visual illustration of the case where the parameter \(t\) is close to unity.
       </p>